 Understanding Air Compressors – Part 1

 A power source in a pneumatic system generates and distributes compressed air to all of its actuators.
 A compressor converts mechanical energy into pneumatic energy using a compressible medium.
 The vast majority of pneumatic systems use air as the operating medium.
-A compressor is designed to take in air at atmospheric pressure and deliver it into a closed system at a higher pressure for generating the force needed to perform some useful task.
-It must be capable of generating sufficient quantity of compressed air at the required pressure and flow rate.
-It may be noted that the compressed air is susceptible to the problem of contamination.
+A compressor is designed to take in air at atmospheric pressure and deliver it into a closed system at a higher pressure to generate the force needed to perform some useful task.
+It must generate sufficient compressed air at the required pressure and flow rate.
+It may be noted that compressed air is susceptible to contamination.

 Pressure Development

-In the figure given below, assume that a compressor delivers 3 m3/min of air to a reservoir having a volume of 2 m3.
-Using Boyle’s law, the pressure rise in the prime-mover-driven compressor can be determined easily and the values of absolute and gauge pressures with respect to time are given in the Table below.
+In the figure above, assume that a compressor delivers 3 m3/min of air to a reservoir having a volume of 2 m3.
+Using Boyle’s law, the pressure rise in the prime-mover-driven compressor can be determined easily, and the values of absolute and gauge pressures with respect to time are given in the Table below.

 Pneumatic Systems and Circuits -Basic Level in the SI Units